jakopako/goskyr/README.md

 ```bash
 goskyr -g https://www.imdb.com/chart/top/ -f
 ```
+Note, that different colors are used to show how 'close' certain fields are to each other in the html tree.
+This should help when there are multiple list-like structures on a web page and you need to figure out which fields belong together.

-Start the scraping process.
+Next, start the scraping process.
 The configuration file is read from the default location `config.yml`.

 ```bash
 goskyr